CHAPTER TEN (Draft)

 Having subordinated our labor and creative faculties for the benefit of mass society, we find ourselves exploited by a corporate colossus loyal only to wealth and privilege.
 This has left millions of Americans vulnerable to personal isolation and a deteriorating social and economic order.
 The loss of jobs during the final decades of the 20th century, torn out from under long-standing American communities and exported to foreign shores, was a shock.
 It took place without consideration for its’ consequences.
 Motivated by the wish to maximize profit, it was pursued without concern for American lives or, strangely, the strength of the consumer economy upon which those profits depended.

 When citizens recognize that their historic role in society is devalued or disregarded, it is normal for them to feel degraded and dehumanized.
-The social costs of this reaction have been emerging into view in the contagious degeneration of moral responsibility and social coherence throughout American society.
+The social costs of this reaction have been emerging into view in the contagious degeneration of social coherence and moral responsibility throughout American society.
 And, arguably, it has led ultimately to the dysfunction of political institutions.
 It is this condition among vast numbers of once comfortable Americans that must be rectified and its’ damage healed.

 Unfortunately, the problem is more complicated still.
 The history of the individual’s experience in mass society cannot be ignored.
-With the structural integrity of European societies already weakened prior to the industrial revolution of the 19th century, (see Chapters 6 and 7[iii]), the individual had been freed from social constraints, but also catapulted into the uncertainties of a disintegrating civil order.
-It is in this context that the social violence of the industrial revolution wreaked havoc.
-By the beginning of the First World War the widespread loss of communities and associative institutions of civil society was largely complete.
-The resultant loss produced a profound sense of insecurity and generalized unease throughout a world now dominated by industrial culture.
+The social violence of the industrial revolution had wreaked havoc.
+The destruction of local communities catapulted Americans into the uncertainties of a disintegrating civil order.
+By the beginning of the First World War the widespread loss of community-based associative institutions was largely complete.
+This led to a profound sense of insecurity and generalized unease throughout a society now dominated by industrial culture.

 Robert Nisbet describes the consequences:

-“Separate man from the primary contexts of normative association… and you separate him not only from the basic values of a culture but from the sources of individuality itself.”[v]
+“Separate man from the primary contexts of normative association… and you separate him not only from the basic values of a culture but from the sources of individuality itself.”[iv]

 Psychoanalyst Erich Fromm goes a little deeper.
 A community that supports the freedom and well-being of the individual, he writes, will be one that encourages personal productivity and wide-ranging choices for engagement.
 People need to feel productive, and communities represent the foundations for productive engagement.
 In his essay, “The Moral Powers in Man,” Erich Fromm is unequivocal:

-It is essential that we come to terms with the destruction of human society experienced during the past two centuries.
+We need to come to terms with the destruction of the foundations of human society experienced during the past two centuries.
 The widespread loss of community during the 19th century created a receptivity among millions of people to the seductive assurances and utopian promises of Communism and National Socialism.
 Profound insecurity and the loss of social cohesion opened the way for despotic tyranny, mass murder and total war in the 20th century.

 Human beings respond to invitations for belonging wherever it appears most dependable.
 The disintegration of traditional structures, followed by the extreme stress and disenfranchised conditions of industrial society, brought us face-to-face with the emptiness of mass society.